-Photo Safari: available in Argentinian side of the Park.
-The tour takes around 2 hours and some 20km of a slow ride in a big open safari jeep through the jungle.
+Available in Argentinian side of the Park.
+The tour takes around 2 hours and some 20km.
+It’s a slow ride in a big open safari jeep.
+The ride is through the jungle.
 The jeeps are tall and fully open so you will get great views and amazing opportunities for photos.
-During the trip you will have several stops to observe and learn how to read the wildlife (how to identify certain types of toxic plants, insects, animal`s footprints…).
+During the trip you will have several stops to observe and learn how to read the wildlife.
+How to identify certain types of toxic plants, insects, animal`s footprints.
 For this adventure you will be provided with repellent, raincoat, prismatic, guide to identify birds, mammals and blueprints.
 The price of the tour is around 14 euro per person.

-Trilha da bananeira: available in the Brazilian side of the Park.
-Similar as the abovementioned Gran Aventura, it is a boat trip but in this case you go through the top part of the Iguazu river arriving to a port in the Brazil side.
-Again, you will get the most spectacular views of the waterfalls and you will also be able to feel the power of the falling water and feel the adrenaline for being that close to the falls.
+Available in the Brazilian side of the Park.
+Similar as the above mentioned Gran Aventura.
+It is a boat trip but in this case you go through the top part of the Iguazu river.
+You arrive to a port in the Brazil side.
+Again, you will get the most spectacular views of the waterfalls.
+In addition you will feel the power of the falling water and feel the adrenaline.
 The price is around 46 euro per person.

 Here you can check some of the options and book tours online – Iguazu National Park Activities Off-Ticket

-From the Brazilian side of the Iguazu Falls National Park it is possible to book a quick tour on helicopter from where you will get amazing views of the area, however, it is not the most eco-friendly idea so we are not really encouraging to do this.
+From the Brazilian side of the Iguazu Falls National Park it is possible to book a quick tour on helicopter.
+From where you will get amazing views of the area, however, it is not the most eco-friendly idea.
+We are not really encouraging to do this.